A-ryanVAT-S/MedRAG/PROJECT_SUMMARY.md

 **Agent 4: Synthesis Agent**
 - Takes results from Agent 2 and Agent 3
-- Combines them into a natural language answer
+- Uses Groq API (llama-3.1-8b-instant) to combine them into natural language
 - Adds citations showing where each fact came from
 - Includes medical disclaimer